Why we need a new approach to leadership in times of change

 We are living through a time of unprecedented global change — in technology, politics, society, the economy, and of course in the environment.
 Ten years ago these changes were barely on our radar.
-Now they are the new ‘normal’.
+Now they are ‘the new normal’.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.